Arenda Wright Allen: Early life and education

-Legal career
+Career

 Wright Allen started her legal career as a Judge Advocate General's Corps officer in the United States Navy as an active duty officer between 1985 and 1990 and in the United States Navy Reserve between 1992 and 2005.
 She was an Assistant United States Attorney in the Eastern District of Virginia from 2001 to 2005.
 Wright Allen joined the Federal Public Defender's Office for the Eastern District of Virginia in 2005, where she had served as a Supervisory Assistant Federal Public Defender until becoming a federal judge in 2011.

 Federal judicial service

-On the recommendation of Senators Jim Webb and Mark R. Warner, Wright Allen was nominated to the United States District Court for the Eastern District of Virginia by President Barack Obama on December 1, 2010 to a seat vacated Jerome B. Friedman, who assumed senior status on November 30, 2010.
-The United States Senate confirmed Wright Allen on May 11, 2011 in a 96–0 vote.
+On the recommendation of Senators Jim Webb and Mark R. Warner, Wright Allen was nominated to the United States District Court for the Eastern District of Virginia by President Barack Obama on December 1, 2010, to a seat vacated Jerome B. Friedman, who assumed senior status on November 30, 2010.
+The United States Senate confirmed Wright Allen on May 11, 2011, by a 96–0 vote.
 She received her judicial commission the following day.